Symmetric Tensor Coupling in Holographic Mean-Field Theory: Deformed Dirac Cones: Introduction

 This work seeks to bridge the gap in understanding by systematically analyzing the effects of all tensor components from the view of the holographic mean-field theory (HMFT) framework: we extend HMFT by coupling one- and two-flavor spinors to a rank-two symmetric tensor in $\mathrm{AdS}_{5}$, providing analytic evaluations of Green’s functions and spectral densities (SDs) at the level of the probe without full backreaction.

-It turns out that boundary components of the symmetric tensor field $h_{\mu\nu}$ coupled to Dirac spinors induce three distinct types of deformations in the resulting spectral densities: \textit{cone-angle change}, \textit{squashing}, and \textit{tilting}.
+It turns out that boundary components of the symmetric tensor field $\Phi_{\mu\nu}$ coupled to Dirac spinors induce three distinct types of deformations in the resulting spectral densities: \textit{cone-angle change}, \textit{squashing}, and \textit{tilting}.
 We present these possibilities schematically as follows:

-These symmetric tensor couplings can therefore reshape the spectral densities in various ways, with each component of $h_{\mu\nu}$ serving as a parameter that modifies Fermi velocities or induces tilts in specific direction.
+These symmetric tensor couplings can therefore reshape the spectral densities in various ways, with each component of $\Phi_{\mu\nu}$ serving as a parameter that modifies Fermi velocities or induces tilts in specific direction.

 It is remarkable that each symmetric tensor component can find a corresponding real system parameter counterpart in condensed matter systems.
-The strength of $h_{\mu\nu}$ can be associated with specific parameters in condensed matter systems by analyzing the spectral features under the symmetric tensor coupling.
+The strength of $\Phi_{\mu\nu}$ can be associated with specific parameters in condensed matter systems by analyzing the spectral features under the symmetric tensor coupling.

-For instance, the $h_{tt}$ component induces cone-angle change of the spectral densities, leading to the modification of the Fermi velocity under a uniform electric field \cite{D_az_Fern_ndez_2017}.
-Also, critically decreased Fermi velocity due to strong $h_{tt}$ coupling can be associated with the local flat band near the Dirac point observed in twisted bilayer graphene at the magic angle \cite{Lisi_2020}.
+For instance, the $\Phi_{tt}$ component induces cone-angle change of the spectral densities, leading to the modification of the Fermi velocity under a uniform electric field \cite{D_az_Fern_ndez_2017}.
+Also, critically decreased Fermi velocity due to strong $\Phi_{tt}$ coupling can be associated with the local flat band near the Dirac point observed in twisted bilayer graphene at the magic angle \cite{Lisi_2020}.

-In the case of $h_{ti}$, the coupling induces a tilting of the SDs, which can be interpreted as a tilt parameter, leading to type-I, type-II, or type-III Dirac cones \cite{PhysRevX.9.031010} according to the coupling strength.
+In the case of $\Phi_{ti}$, the coupling induces a tilting of the SDs, which can be interpreted as a tilt parameter, leading to type-I, type-II, or type-III Dirac cones \cite{PhysRevX.9.031010} according to the coupling strength.
 For two flavour system, such classification leads to the corresponding Weyl semimetals \cite{Soluyanov_2015} of type-I, -II, -III.
-It turns out that such tilts can be realized through metric deformations and modifications of the Lorentz algebra \cite{Volovik_2016, Volovik_2021, PhysRevResearch.4.033237, PhysRevB.100.045144}, which will be reported in a separate publication\cite{JW_2025}.
+It turns out that such tilts can be realized through metric deformations and modifications of the Lorentz algebra \cite{Volovik_2016,Volovik_2021,PhysRevResearch.4.033237,PhysRevB.100.045144,Seo2026}.